IBM/actionspz/docs/FAQ.md

 ## Why do I need to create an IBMid?

 An IBMid is required to help with service security so we can ensure a safe environment is maintainted for all users.
+IBM's official Privacy statement is located [here](https://www.ibm.com/trust/privacy).

 ## How do I make changes to workflows for seamless integration with existing platforms?